WGBA-TV: National attention on the Internet

 In 2012, two segments from WGBA's morning newscasts gained notice on the Internet.
-In January of that year, a video showing meteorologist Brian Niznansky falling victim to an on-air prank went viral in which Niznansky was tricked into saying, "I love lamp," a line from the film Anchorman: The Legend of Ron Burgundy.
+In January of that year, a video showing meteorologist Brian Niznansky (now WTMJ-TV's chief meteoroligist) falling victim to an on-air prank went viral in which Niznansky was tricked into saying, "I love lamp," a line from the film Anchorman: The Legend of Ron Burgundy.
 By October 2012, the video was viewed nearly two million times on YouTube.
 The prank was featured on several news sites, including on the front page of MSN at one point.

 In September 2012, on the day following the controversial NFL game between the Green Bay Packers and Seattle Seahawks, the station did a segment on its morning newscast with a "replacement weather guy", poking fun at the NFL replacement referees.
-WGBA floor director Tom Legener was seen on-air forecasting a "thunderblizzard hurricane", with a temperature of "-200 degrees" at 7 a.m. and "346 degrees" at noon.
+WGBA floor director Tom Legener was seen on-air forecasting a "thunderblizzard hurricane", with a temperature of "-200 F" at 7 a.m. and "-346 F" at noon.
 The video went viral, and by October 2012, had nearly 600,000 views on YouTube.
 It was featured on various news sites, including CNN, ESPN, Yahoo!, and MSN.